 With a checking account, you're generally allowed to only spend the money you have in your account.
 If you have $100 in your account, for example, you can spend up to $100.
-If you try to spend $102 and the bank allows the transaction to go through, it would cause your bank balance to go negative, it's referred to as an overdraft.
+If you try to spend $102 and the bank allows the transaction to go through, it would cause your bank balance to go negative.
+This is referred to as an overdraft.

-You probably know your bank will charge an overdraft fee for the courtesy of paying your transactions for you.
+Your bank will charge an overdraft fee for the courtesy of paying transactions that exceed your bank balance.
 You might even have to pay a fee for each day your account remains negative for five or seven consecutive business days.
 But what do overdrafts mean for your credit?

 How Overdrafts Affect Your Credit Score

-Your checking account information isn't regularly reported to the credit bureaus - because you're spending your own money, not money you've borrowed.
-Fortunately, bank overdrafts won’t affect your credit score if you resolve them within a timely manner.
+Your checking account information isn't regularly reported to the credit bureaus.
+That's because you're spending your own money, not money you've borrowed.
+Fortunately, bank overdrafts won’t affect your credit score as long as you resolve them within a timely manner.
 Once you pay off the overdraft amount and bring your account to at least a zero balance, you can continue using your checking account as normal.

 Paying Your Credit Card With a Check

 Your credit score could also be hurt if the check you wrote to cover your credit card payment is returned for non-sufficient funds.
-This happens when there is not enough money in your checking account to cover the payment and your bank does not pay the check anyway
+This happens when there is not enough money in your checking account to cover the payment and your bank does not pay the transaction.